Wildlander-mod/Support/Docs/SSEFAQ.md

 Quality Drop down

-These are your standard Skyrim paramaters.
+These are your standard Skyrim parameters.
 The Graphics dropdown determines the quality of basic graphical elements, such as the draw distance of grass and shadows, the number of effects visible at once, and the quality of distant objects.
 These elements use a mix of CPU and GPU.

 - Ultra  - Everything on, All the bells and whistles - For "beast" PC's
-- High   - Reduced Draw distaces compared to Ultra, but still the full mod package.
+- High   - Reduced Draw distances compared to Ultra, but still the full mod package.
-- Medium - Reduced Draw distaces compared to High, but still the full mod package.
+- Medium - Reduced Draw distances compared to High, but still the full mod package.
 - Low    - No grass, no shadows, but still the full mod package.
 - Potato - Stripped down lists for PC's which were build when oldrim was first released.